Mary Cheney: Personal life

 Mary Cheney has been with her wife, Heather Poe, since 1992.

-Cheney has voiced support for same-sex marriage, and has been credited with encouraging her father's approval of it, which he has publicly supported since leaving the vice presidency.
+Cheney has voiced support for same-sex marriage, and has been credited with encouraging her father's approval of it, which he publicly supported once leaving the vice presidency.

 In December 2006, Mary Cheney was reported to be pregnant.
 She and Poe were said to be "ecstatic" about the baby.
 "The vice president and Mrs. Cheney are looking forward with eager anticipation to the arrival of their sixth grandchild," spokesperson Lea Anne McBride said on December 5.

 On January 31, 2007, in a forum by Glamour Magazine at Barnard College of Columbia University, Mary Cheney stated that: "This is a baby...
 This is a blessing from God.
 It is not a political statement.
 It is not a prop to be used in a debate by people on either side of an issue.
 It is my child."
-She gave birth to her first child, a son, in May 2007.
+She gave birth to her first child, Samuel, in May 2007.

 Cynthia Leive, editor in chief of Glamour, asked Cheney if she had anything to say to critics like James Dobson, who has denounced same-sex marriage and LGBT people raising children.
 Cheney accused Dobson of distorting the research he cited, and added: "Every piece of remotely responsible research that has been done in the last 20 years has shown there is no difference between children raised by same-sex parents and children raised by opposite-sex parents; what matters is being raised in a stable, loving environment."
 She also said that Dobson was entitled to his opinion, "but he's not someone whose endorsement I have ever drastically sought".

-Cheney gave birth to her second child, a daughter, on November 18, 2009.
+Cheney gave birth to her second child, Sarah, on November 18, 2009.
 Cheney and Poe were married on June 22, 2012, in Washington, D.C.
 The family resides in Great Falls, Virginia.